admibrill/lingmo-wiki/docs/en/index.md

       link: https://github.com/LingmoOS/lingmo-wiki

 features:
-  - title: About Lingmo OS
+  - title: Getting Started
+    icon: 🚀
-    details: Overview of Lingmo OS describing what to expect from a Lingmo OS system.
+    details: Overview of Lingmo OS.
     link: wiki/about
+  - title: About Lingmo Wiki
+    icon: 📕
+    details: Overview of Lingmo Wiki and conventions used in the wiki.
   - title: FAQ
+    icon: ❓
-    details: Notable questions and facts about the distribution.
+    details: Notable questions and facts about Lingmo OS.
     link: wiki/faq
-  - title: Installation Guide
+  - title: Install Lingmo OS
+    icon: 💾
     details: Guide through the process of installing Lingmo OS.
     link: wiki/installation-guide
-  - title: Tutorials & Howtos
-    details: Basic and advanced configuration tasks.
   - title: Glossary
+    icon: 📚
     details: An extensive list of terms releated to Lingmo OS with definitions and explanations.
     link: wiki/glossary
+  - title: Tutorials & Howtos
+    icon: 📝
+    details: Articles about basic and advanced configuration tasks of Lingmo OS.
-  - title: Contributors' Guide
+  - title: Developers and Contributors' Guide
-    details: The starting point for those willing to contribute to Lingmo OS.
-  - title: Developer Documentation
+    icon: 🌱
     details: Getting involved in Lingmo OS development.
   - title: History
+    icon: 📖
     details: The History of Lingmo OS.
 ---
 > [!Important]
 > The entire Wiki is WIP (and you can see that some articles are not available), which means that it's incomplete and contains errors!
 >
-> Help us improve and expand this wiki by submitting a pull request in [the GitHub repository](https://github.com/LingmoOS/lingmo-wiki).
+> Help us improve and expand this wiki by submitting a pull request in the [lingmo-wiki repository](https://github.com/LingmoOS/lingmo-wiki) on GitHub.